NSF RII Track-1: ND-ACES

 Education and Workforce Development

-Led by Rachel L. Navarro (UND) and Danielle Condry (NDSU), this initiative supports faculty professional development, student training, and K-12 student bioscience, engineering, and computational exposure.Team member: Ryan G. Summers (UND).
+The Education and Workforce Element supports faculty professional development, student training, and supports K-12 student activies in bioscience, engineering, and computational science.

 Broadening Participation